Enjoy an unforgettable evening of glorious entertainment with this Outdoor Proms experience for two, including a bottle of Prosecco to share.

 Whether you’re seeking the perfect gift for your other half or a special couple in your life, this could be the unique experience you have been looking for.

 For safety reasons, barbecues, garden flares and pets are not permitted at the concert.
 Most people bring a picnic although some public catering is available.
 There is no seating at these concerts so please bring along rugs or garden chairs.
 The use of recording equipment is prohibited and please allow sufficient time to park your car as no vehicles are allowed on the concert area.
 The car park opens at 2:00pm and gates to the concert arena open at 4pm or 4:30pm depending on the venue.

-When you have booked your chosen venue, tickets for the proms will be emailed to you to print at home approximately two weeks prior to the event.
+Please note, once you have booked your chosen venue, tickets for the proms will be emailed to you to print at home within two weeks of your bookings being received.
+Seating is not provided so you are welcome to bring chairs/rugs as well as a picnic.
+Some public catering is available.
 In certain weather conditions, air displays will unfortunately not be possible due to safety reasons.
-Please collect your Prosecco from the blue 'Picnic Collection Point' gazebo (adjacent to the main box office) within 2 hours of the gates opening.

-Selected dates are available subject to availability, between July and August.
+Selected dates are available subject to availability, in July.

 This experience will typically last a whole evening, gates open at approximately 4pm.